mrlunchbox777/personal-finance/README.md

 * Toiletries
 * Things needed for work (car maintenance, gas, internet, etc)
 * Health care
-* Minimum payments on everything already owed
+* Minimum payments on existing debts

-This is first and foremost always, you have to pay to stay alive before doing anything else; you can choose cheaper housing, food, etc, but you still have to provide for those.
+First and foremost always, you have to pay to stay alive; you can choose cheaper housing, food, etc, but you still have to provide for those.

 * **Budget**
 * **Reduce Expenses**